jumezurike/AfaPrincipleSixteen/README.md

 - 4 + 1 = aka (10) ijite (8) => ana : land

-Not the first and the last stanza these are the segue to the deeper meaning of the cast as the middle stanze decides the direction.
+Not the first and the last stanza these are the segue to the deeper meaning of the cast as the middle stanza decides the direction.

-Meaning does not always come out of the first cast: However, you can clearly see the direction when you examine the loop carefully.
+The meaning does not always come out of the first cast: However, you can clearly see the direction when you examine the loop carefully.

 The meaning of the casted string:
                                       " One will become progressive in the land: Wherein, the support of powerful men will suffice.
 However the so called powerful ones will also become the stinging pain or obstacle."

 The mechanism of the modern oracle have not seen any make over.
-This means certain practice will have to modify so that individuals will take their thoughts and essence of being to draw it following certain transcendental rules.
+This means certain practices will have to modify so that individuals will take their thoughts and essence of being to draw it following certain transcendental rules.
 The thought process (ATUMATU) of the consciousness master plan is of certain components: The vibrations of the mind.
 It follows in string theory this vibration determines the mass, force, and graviton of the matter. - This currently echoes in quantum mechanics as superposition which is practically the entanglement.

 # RULES

 1. Closed and open circles or ovals must be used to identify the state: This could mechanical or in a digital form.
 2. Seekers must use the provisioned medium to create closed and open circles reflecting their thoughts or problem.
-3. When a string is all closed the whole set must be recasted: It does only follow a uniqueness unparalleled.
+3. When a string is all closed the whole set must be recasted: It only follows a theory where emptiness is only mental.
-4. In all three different sets of four string ensemble must be constructued by the seeker.
+4. All three different sets of four-string ensemble must be constructued by the seeker to address the predictive accuracy.
-5. This will be submitted to the oracle using the proper protocols.
+5. This will be submitted to the oracle using the proper, unique and unparalleled protocols.

   ![alt text](https://github.com/jumezurike/AfaPrincipleSixteen/blob/main/AFA-closed.png "Interpreting the circles and numbers")

 Oracle is simply a blackbox in the level of turing machine which will follow stringent insturctions and input to finally present a conclusive output.
 The oracle will always arrive at a decision or conclusion.
-We are certain that human lives could be enhanced by these decsion owed to the will of those who will created the access to the spectrum uncertainties.
-We are working on getting clearer and clearer to our predictions.
+"I Ching": Is another divination system that could use this approach of number theory.
+We are certain that human lives could be enhanced by the decision owed to the wheels of the oracle.
+The uncertainties in the spectral lines of our existence could be reduced via predictive and resilient software.
+We are working on getting clearer and precise to our predictions.